suncoast-devs/handbook/lessons/cs-linq/index.md

 ## References

-See this [quick reference guide](/lessons/misc-quick-reference/cs-linq) to LINQ.
+See this [quick reference guide](/lessons/misc-quick-reference/cs-linq) for an overview of the frequently used enumeration methods with examples.

 Here is
 [a list](https://docs.microsoft.com/en-us/dotnet/api/system.linq.enumerable?view=netcore-3.1)